Del Hausman, Ph.D. – Principal

 Graduated from the University of Bamberg, Germany, with the academic title Diplom-Kauffrau and graduated from Deutsche Akademie für Public Relations, with the title Public Relations Consultant (DAPR).
 She is a native German who currently works as a tutor, freelance translator, and journalist.

 Is a native speaker of German, who completed her education in Stuttgart, Germany.
-She joined Immanuel German School as a substitute teacher in 2015.
-Seeing the need to help younger students retain and sustain their German over the long summer break, Ina founded and led the monthly Saturday Summer sessions for our younger learners.
+She first joined Immanuel German School as a substitute teacher in 2015 and since then has taught multiple class levels at IGS.